D-Gaspa/InteractiveTreeVisualizer/README.md

 ### Tree Manipulation
 - **Dynamic Tree Creation**: Build and modify tree structures on the fly.
 - **Intuitive Node Manipulation**:
-  - Add child nodes to any existing node.
+  - Add child nodes to any existing node (using the UI or Enter key).
   - Edit node text with a simple click.
-  - Delete nodes (except the root) effortlessly.
+  - Delete nodes (except the root) effortlessly (using the UI or Backspace/Delete keys).
+- **Multi-node Selection**: Select multiple nodes using Ctrl/Shift click for bulk operations.

 ### Advanced Layout Algorithm
 - Automatically adjusts layout based on tree structure.